Last Updated on May 20, 2025 by alli

 Parental Safety Measures

-My partner and I try to protect our daughter by regularly checking her iPad to see what she’s been watching, texting, and sharing with her friends.
+My partner and I try to protect our daughter by regularly checking her iPad to see what she’s been watching, and sharing with her friends.
 This is all done with her knowledge.
 She knows we check, and to be honest, I’m glad we do!
 We’ve found messages (to and from her friends) that we’ve not been happy with, and at times we’ve questioned her viewing choices.

 On top of regularly monitoring her online activity, here are some other safety measures we’ve put in place –